kbarni/GPSLogger/README.md

     rnx2rtk -k rtkpost.conf -o [outfile.pos] [rover.obs] [base.21o] [base.21n]

 where `rover.obs` is the rover observation file obtained in the previous step; `[base.21o]` and `[base21n]` are the base station data (see above).

+## Applying the position data to another file containing timestamps

+The `gpssync.py` utility can create positional data in another CSV file containing timestamps.
+The utility might have to be updated for the structure of the CSV file.

+Useage:

+    python3 gpssync.py [csvfile.txt] [outfile.pos]